 Esophageal dysmotility and aspiration have been associated with antipsychotic drug use.
 Aspiration pneumonia is a common cause of morbidity and mortality in elderly patients, in particular those with advanced Alzheimer's dementia.
-Quetiapine extended-release tablet and other antipsychotic drugs should be used cautiously in patients at risk for aspiration pneumonia.
+Quetiapine and other antipsychotic drugs should be used cautiously in patients at risk for aspiration pneumonia.